Getting Started With Your GCP Project

 can manage membership for every access level.
 Only @ucsb.edu accounts can be

-added — personal Gmail accounts are not permitted.
+added — personal Gmail accounts or accounts from other organizations are not permitted.

 See Identity & Access for the cross-provider picture.